chamiwang/notificationBar/README.md

 # notificationBar
-a simple js notificationBar for web and app , u can also filed it with u own style
+a simple js notificationBar for web and app , u can also filed it with ur own style

 ## how to use